Interview Guide for

 Possible Follow-up Questions:

-• What excites you most about potentially joining our team?
+• What do you know about our company's products/services?

 Interview Scorecard